MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/pagination.md

 ---
 layout: entry
-title:  "Pagination nav"
+title:  "Pagination Navigation"
-description: "How to code and test an accessible pagination nav for Web"
+description: "How to code and test an accessible pagination navigation for Web"
 categories: main nav
 order: 0